tayapro/just-works/README.md

 # Design
 ## Imagery

-The HEPY website has just a few images, but they're simple and cozy.
+The HEPY website has just a few images, but they are simple and cozy.
 They show cute puppies wearing funny clothes and hats, which everyone finds adorable.
-Visitors can't help but smile when they see these charming pictures, and many feel an instant sense of warmth and joy while browsing the site.
+Visitors can not help but smile when they see these charming pictures, and many feel an instant sense of warmth and joy while browsing the site.

 ## Colour Scheme